 Reciprocity services include access to job announcements and our career services resource library.
 Reciprocity does not provide for participation in fall or spring recruiting programs, career advising, or application material review.
 Normally, reciprocity is granted on a one-for-one exchange basis, and lasts for a period of three months, beginning on the date of the letter granting reciprocity.
 Services are not offered from July 1-October 30.

-Reciprocity is a privilege extended to visiting students and graduates, and the UNM Office of Career Services reserves the right to modify or terminate reciprocity status, with notice to the school and the individual requesting the services.
+Reciprocity is a privilege extended to students and graduates of other law schools, and the University of New Mexico Office of Career Services reserves the right to refuse, modify or terminate reciprocity status at any time.

-Assistant Dean of Career Services
+Coordinator, Office of Career Services

 UNM School of Law

 1 University of New Mexico

 Albuquerque, NM 87131-0001

 Fax: (505) 277-5024